Parenting Series

 DESCRIPTION: This piece juxtaposes the past and present of Toronto's East End, utilizing a historical map to reflect the neighbourhood's ever-changing fabric during the early 20th century transformational period.
 The colourful toy blocks, which represent the growing social and cultural diversity, are positioned on the buildings and highlight the original sub-divided plots of land.
 A small heart piece marks our family home, helping children appreciate how the community has evolved while reinforcing their sense of belonging.
 The continuous addition of blocks by children mirrors the chaotic, ongoing evolution of the neighbourhood, where new colourful layers of history are constantly being built upon by new generations.

-MATERIAL: 6mm clear acrylic, toy blocks, stand offs
+MATERIALS: 6mm clear acrylic, toy blocks, standoffs

 DIMENSIONS: art shown 48’’ x 55’'